scrapy/scrapy/docs/topics/spiders.rst

-   The first requests to perform are obtained by calling the :meth:`~scrapy.spiders.Spider.start_requests` method which (by default) generates :class:`Request <scrapy.Request>` for the URLs specified in the :attr:`~scrapy.spiders.Spider.start_urls` and the :attr:`~scrapy.spiders.Spider.parse` method as callback function for the Requests.
+   The first requests to perform are obtained by calling the :meth:`~scrapy.spiders.Spider.start_requests` method which (by default) generates :class:`~scrapy.Request` for the URLs specified in the :attr:`~scrapy.spiders.Spider.start_urls` and the :attr:`~scrapy.spiders.Spider.parse` method as callback function for the Requests.

-2. In the callback function, you parse the response (web page) and return either dicts with extracted data, :class:`~scrapy.item.Item` objects, :class:`Request <scrapy.Request>` objects, or an iterable of these objects.
+2. In the callback function, you parse the response (web page) and return either dicts with extracted data, :class:`~scrapy.item.Item` objects, :class:`~scrapy.Request` objects, or an iterable of these objects.
    Those Requests will also contain a callback (maybe the same) and will then be downloaded by Scrapy and then their response handled by the specified callback.